netboxlabs/orb-agent/README.md

 ```

 ### Policies
-The `Policies` section specifies what discovery policies should be passed to each backend.
+The `policies` section specifies what discovery policies should be passed to each backend.
 Policies define specific settings for discovery (such as scheduling and default properties) and the scope (targets).
 Backends can run multiple policies simultaneously, but for each backend all policies must have a unique name.
 These policies are defined in the `policies` section and are grouped under a subsection for each backend:

  ```yaml
 orb: